TeachBooks/mirror_computational_modelling/book/Chapter3/space_frame.md

 $$
 \bff^e = \begin{pmatrix} F_{x1} \\ F_{y1} \\ M_{1} \\ F_{x2} \\ F_{y2} \\ M_{2} \end{pmatrix}
-$$
+$$(elem-force-vector)

 where $F_{xi}$ and $F_{yi}$ are the two components of a force vector on node $i$ and $M_i$ is a moment on node $i$.

 :::{card} Exercise
-Write out the product $\bB^T\bD\bB$ and show that this element works like a combination of a bar element and a Timoshenko beam element.
+Write out the matrix product $\bB^T\bD\bB$ in components and show that this element is indeed equivalent to a combination of a rod element and a Timoshenko beam element.

 <!-- TODO: add solution -->
 :::